TV6 INVESTIGATES: Haunted house owners take steps to make sure the danger isn't real

 ROCK ISLAND, Ill.
 (KWQC) - They are scary and fun and it is the season for thousands to visit haunted houses across the Quad Cities.

-"This is just a big playground for all of us and to come out to play,” owner of Rock Island’s Skeleton Manor, Michael Steen, said.
+"This is just a big playground for all of us and to come out to play,” owner of Rock Island’s Skellington Manor, Michael Steen, said.

 Haunted houses are popular, a multi-million dollar a year industry.
-At Skeleton Manor the goal to scare comes with a whole lot of responsibility and patron safety is top of mind.
+At Skellington Manor the goal to scare comes with a whole lot of responsibility and patron safety is top of mind.

 "We try and prepare for everything.
 Paramount, to me is the safety for the guests and the staff, to me,” Steen said.